soloprime9/GasPredi/src/app/posts/yeh-rishta-kya-kehlata-hai-20th-march-2026-written-update.md

 ---
 title: "Yeh Rishta Kya Kehlata Hai 20th March 2026 Written Update: Why Myra Hasn't Home?"
 description: "Today Written update of Yeh Rishta Kya Kehlata Hai (20th March 2026): Why Myra Hasn't Home?
 Will Myra accept Abhira?
 Damyanti warns poddar to eliminate marriage if she find anything suspicious.
 What will happen next with Abhira, Myra, and Armaan.
-Will Abhira give a chance to Abhira."
+Will Abhira give a chance to Abhira.
+Abhira try talk to Myra.
+But Myra ignore her and said she is a stranger for her so don't want need to talk.
+Abhira accidents happen."
 publishDate: "2026-03-20T10:00:00+05:30"
 tags:
   - "Anupama written update"